 Karima Burns, MH, ND , Thursday 22 February 2001

 Karima Burns is a naturopath and herbalist.
-She has published her own newsletter about natural healing for five years and has studied many aspects of natural healing such as herbs, nutrition, homeopathy and aromatherapy for the past 13 years.
+She has published her own newsletter about natural healing for five years and has studied many aspects of natural healing such as herbs, nutrition, homoeopathy and aromatherapy for the past 13 years.

 There is still a controversy as to whether colour therapy works within the realm of vibration or within the world of the brain.
 And Muslims would be pleased to know that this debate would not even be possible without the Muslim contribution to optics and to the discovery of how colours work.